 Tomorrow you will become what you conceive of today.

-And another insight has been present throughout my life.
+Just like another insight that has been recurring throughout my life.
 My audience is the most important thing.
 That’s what I thought as an intern; it’s what I still consider before every job.
 This is an insight into nearly 25 years of my life and you can get it here.

-Updates can be found in the social media.
-Please contact TeamVision if you have questions or need more information.
+For updates, please check social media.
+Please contact TEAMVISION if you have questions or need more information.
 Thank you for your interest.

 Marc was born in Hannover on 04.12.1972.
 Between 1985 and 1992, he visited the Matthias-Claudius Gymnasium in Gehrden, where he graduated with Abitur.
-Marc Bator has only seen a university once from the inside, as a visitor.
 Radio already fascinated Marc as a student; he then completed editorial internships.
 After high school, he presented several radio broadcasts for NDR 1 Niedersachsen.

 In May 2000, Marc Bator joined the Tagesschau as an off-camera speaker for ARD Aktuell in Hamburg.
 A year later, a move in front of the camera followed.
 After the morning show and afternoon editions, he then worked for the evening program.
 Since 2002, he did the news overview for the “tagesthemen”; in the beginning of 2005, Bator presented his first prime-time “Tagesschau”.